Golden Bird Soda

 Soda Los Angeles

-Zelma Stennis, who found success with the Chicken Roost in her native Detroit, debuted Golden Bird in Los Angeles in 1953 and built her concept into a fried chicken powerhouse.
+Zelma Stennis, who found success with the Chicken Roost in her native Detroit, debuted Golden Bird in South Los Angeles in 1953.
+Over the years, she built her concept into a fried chicken powerhouse.
 The remaining three branches of a long-proud chain are still best known for fried chicken, which features thick, golden batter alongside house-made sides.
-However, at the Manchester Square location, where “It’s All About the Flava,” their soda collection is even more exciting, color coordinated and organized by variety, with bottles costing either $2.29 or $3.
+However, at the Manchester Square location, where “It’s All About the Flava,” their soda collection may be even more exciting, color coordinated and organized by variety, with bottles costing either $2.29 or $3.

-If you’d like to drink a dozen different ginger ales with your chicken, Golden Bird can make that happen, whether it’s from Bruce Cost, Sprecher, or Vernors, an old favorite.
-Shelves also stock a bevy of root beers, colas, citrus sodas, or offbeat options like strawberry.
-This isn’t Galco’s, and some of the labels are faded, so you might find a soda that’s a little less carbonated than optimum, but still, this is the best place to get a soda fix in South L.A.
+If you’d like to drink a dozen different ginger ales with your chicken, Golden Bird can make that happen.
+Their ginger ale selection includes Bruce Cost, Sprecher, or Vernors, an old favorite from when my Dad used to bring home bottles from business trips.
+Golden Bird shelves also stock a bevy of root beers, colas, citrus sodas, or offbeat options like strawberry.
+This isn’t Galco’s, a Highland Park market famous for their vast soda selection.
+Some of the labels are faded, so you might find a soda that’s a little less carbonated than optimum.
+Still, this is clearly the best place to get a soda fix in South Los Angeles.

 Tags: